MiquelFerriol/GNNetworkingChallenge/README.md

  }, list(nx.get_node_attributes(D_G, 'occupancy').values())
 ```

-**IMPORTANT NOTE: ** If you decide to work with the queue occupancy, since now you are working with a link attribute, you will need to change the [readout function](/code/routenet_model.py#L71) to accpet as input the link state, not the path state.
+**IMPORTANT NOTE:** If you decide to work with the queue occupancy, since now you are working with a link attribute, you will need to change the [readout function](/code/routenet_model.py#L71) to accpet as input the link state, not the path state.

+Finally, this challenge is about predicting the delay of a network, not the queue occupancy.
+However, the results of your model can be post-processed to easily compute the delay.
+You can do so computing all the delays that each queue a path traverses add.
+A delay added for a specific queue can be computed by dividing the queue occupancy by its output capacity.

 ### Available features
 In the previous example we could directly include the packets transmitted (i.e., f_['packets']) into the paths’ hidden states.
 This is because this implementation provides some dataset features that are already processed from the dataset and converted into tensors.
 Particularly, these tensors are then used to fill a [TensorFlow Dataset structure]( https://www.tensorflow.org/versions/r2.1/api_docs/python/tf/data/Dataset).
 This can be found in the [read_data.py](/code/read_dataset.py#L175) file, where the following features are included: